 Rochester, New York

-Click here to visit the http://boyscouttroop31.shutterfly.com/
+Click here to visit Shutterfly: http://boyscouttroop31.shutterfly.com/

-site.
 Since this is a secure site, you will need to register and be approved.
-Please provide your name and the years associated with the troop. .
+Please provide your name and the years associated with the troop.
 You may invite family members to view the site.
 Please have them reference your information in their request for access.
 If the committee has questions, we will email you separately for your blessing before granting permission.
-If you have any other questions please contact the Webmasters at email@example.com

 If you are interested in visiting or joining Boy Scout Troop 31, we welcome you to visit a troop meeting and experience it first-hand.
-I look forward to meeting with you; feel free to contact me at Scoutmaster@Troop31BSA.org to set up appointment to visit Troop 31.
+I look forward to meeting with you; feel free to contact us at Scoutmaster@Troop31BSA.org to set up an appointment to visit Troop 31.

 Yours in Scouting,

 Boy Scout Troop 31

 40th Scoutmaster -